Sh4dp/Countdown-Cucumber/README.md

   Allow the users to  pause , resume , reset Pomodoro sessions  as needed .
 Long break of 15 minutes and short break of 5 minutes are provided to enhance the efficiency of the  user .

 ## Get Started
-To use the Countdown Cucumber website , click here :
+To use the Countdown Cucumber website:file:///C:/Users/vrind/Desktop/hack/frontend.html